pyinfra-dev/pyinfra/docs/api/deploys.md

 ## Global Arguments

-Deploys accept the same [global arguments as as operations](../deploys.html#global-arguments) and they apply to every operation call within that deploy.
+Deploys accept the same [global arguments as operations](../arguments) and they apply to every operation call within that deploy.
 Taking the above example:

 ```py